trevor:~$

 experience

-- QA on E-Series products and firmware: writing test cases, running stress tests, keeping coverage current as the codebase changes.
+- QA on E-Series products and firmware: writing test cases, running stress tests, and keeping coverage current as the codebase changes.

 trevor:~$